 They do have a noticeable molasses taste since they add molasses to get that nice brown color and deeper taste), but we didn’t find it strong enough to keep us from eating them.

-There are a few other options for packaged gluten free graham crackers, but they do have other allergens in them:
+If you don’t have time to make your own graham crackers, here are a few other options for packaged gluten free graham crackers, but they do have other allergens in them so check the labels:

 - Pamela’s honey grahams (these contain real butter/dairy and produced on equipment with nuts)

 - Nairn’s oat grahams (these don’t have dairy or soy, but they do have cross contamination warnings so check the label).

 - Schar honeygrams (contains soy flour and soy bran)